Skip to main content

 Climate And Weather

 The park experiences a continental Mediterranean climate with hot, dry summers where temperatures frequently exceed 40 degrees Celsius and extremely limited rainfall from June through September.
-Winters are mild with moderate rainfall, and annual precipitation averages 450-550 millimeters, supporting the drought-adapted oak woodland but insufficient for most forms of intensive agriculture.
+Winters are mild with moderate rainfall, and annual precipitation averages 450-550 millimetres, supporting the drought-adapted oak woodland but insufficient for most forms of intensive agriculture.
 The seasonal extremes drive the characteristic phenology of the dehesa, with lush green grassland from autumn through spring transitioning to golden-brown dormancy during the summer drought.

 Human History